HS2 in Buckinghamshire and Oxfordshire

 The Amersham headhouse sits in the middle of a road junction just outside Amersham, Buckinghamshire.
 The building design has changed based on feedback from Buckinghamshire Council.
 The weathered steel boundary wall is being replaced with a more traditional stone wall made of flint.
 Flint occurs naturally within chalk hills like the Chilterns.
 Flint facades have been a prominent feature of local architecture for hundreds of years.

-Learn more about the Amersham headhouse or read about the HS2 works and developments taking place in Buckinghamshire and Oxfordshire
+Read about the HS2 works and developments taking place in Buckinghamshire and Oxfordshire

 Little Missenden headhouse